Tag-Strategies/politics/readme.md

 # Politics
 ## Intro

 This project is using an API from the Federal Elections Commission to gather data about politicians.
 The website, for the API, may be found here: https://api.open.fec.gov/developers/#!/candidate/get_candidates_search.
 Having a political science and history background further drew me to using the FEC API.

-Let's see how this turns out!
+The project itself really just allows the user to type in a politicians name and it will return some basic information on that politician.

 # Getting started
 ### Installing